nasa/LPDAAC-Data-Resources/guides/bulk_download_using_wget.md

 # Method 1: Authenticate using .wgetrc file
 ## Step 1: Save the Download Link(s)

-Save download links of your data as a text file using [Nasa Earthdata Search](https://search.earthdata.nasa.gov/search) or [Common Metadata Repository (CMR)](https://www.earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/cmr) API.
-Follow the steps in [Earthdata Search guide](https://github.com/nasa/EMIT-Data-Resources/blob/main/guides/Getting_EMIT_Data_using_EarthData_Search.md) to find your data and save the download links.
-If you prefer to use API to find your data and save the download links tutorial on how to use CMR API can be found [here](https://github.com/nasa/LPDAAC-Data-Resources/blob/main/python/tutorials/Data_Discovery_CMR_API_Request.ipynb).
+Save download links for your data as a text file using [Nasa Earthdata Search](https://search.earthdata.nasa.gov/search) or [Common Metadata Repository (CMR)](https://www.earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/cmr) API.
+Follow the steps in the [Earthdata Search guide](https://github.com/nasa/EMIT-Data-Resources/blob/main/guides/Getting_EMIT_Data_using_EarthData_Search.md) to find your data and save the download links.
+If you prefer to use an API to find your data and save the download links, a tutorial on how to use the CMR API can be found [here](https://github.com/nasa/LPDAAC-Data-Resources/blob/main/python/tutorials/Data_Discovery_CMR_API_Request.ipynb).

 ## Step 2: Set up a .wgetrc file for Authentication